terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 # Setup Outputs Sharing backends.

-The feature requires a `sharing_backend` configuration that bind the `input` and `output` blocks and sets up how they should communicate.
+The feature requires a `sharing_backend` configuration that binds the `input` and `output` blocks and sets up how they should communicate.
-The `sharing_backend` blocks has the following syntax:
+The `sharing_backend` blocks have the following syntax:

 ```
 sharing_backend "default" {